OpenData-tu/documentation/07-Database.md

 This means, any kind of join operation has to be done either on a seperate server, like our api instance, or on the application side.
 This is actually something we were not really aware of for a long time.

+### Administration

+This is probably not really Elastic Search specific but should be mentioned in this chapter as well.
+To setup this the basic database is quite easy, but to scale it to up to petabyte needs quite a bit consideration.
+Our data model and the current implemented optimizations will help scale the database and everything should work without any performance drawbacks for quite a while.
+To archive this, lots of working though documention and local requesttesting had to be done.
+As said before, this is probably for every other database as well.

+### Testing

+Testing is something we could just do on a very limited scale.
+Unfortunately, any possible short-commings in our architecture would just show much later then we could test.

 ## Future Development and Enhancements

+### Data Postprocessing

+As mentioned in the Limitations section, joins are not possible in our system right now.
+One way of doing it would be to allow application based or backend based join, which will have same limitations.
+A better way would be to post process our data at low usage times.
+One idea would be to collect all the data for a defined area and put all information we have about that area into one dataset.
+The area could be for example a size of 100m x 100m.
+This would allow for very fast, very complex queries, which invole quite a few messurements.

+### The API

+To be honest, the current implementation of the API is quite limited.
+This is mainly due to time limitations while implementing.
+There are the points, which should be implemented
+1. Allowinig to make post requests to make more complex queries.
+That would for example include the transfer of big geospatial shapes for filtering.
+2. Adding security with API tokens
+3. Adding full access to the management database